karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	$('#menu').clone().appendTo($('body'));
 	$('.current').remove();
-	$('#menu a).wrapAll('<p></p>');
+	$('#menu a').wrapAll('<p></p>');

-These kind of methods are particularly useful when writing plugins and aren't as useful as standalone calls.
+These kinds of methods are particularly useful when writing plugins but aren't as useful as standalone calls.

 #### Events ####
-Event methods let you cleanly hook up events (again, in a cross platform manner) to jQuery objects.
-For example, not all browsers support the CSS :hover pseudo-selector on all types of elements, but with jQuery we can use the `mouseenter` and `mouseleave` events to accomplish something similar (there's also a `hover` event, but I find it somewhat cumbersome):
+Event methods let you cleanly hook up events (again, in a cross-platform manner) to jQuery objects.
+For example, not all browsers support the CSS `:hover` pseudo-selector on all types of elements, but with jQuery we can use the `mouseenter` and `mouseleave` events to accomplish something similar (there's also a `hover` event, but I find it somewhat cumbersome):

 	$('tr').mouseenter(function()
 	{